 How do you fix the Wifi extender signal?

-You don’t.
+You don’t fix it, exactly.
 Because, usually, there is nothing wrong with the extender.
 What you need to do is make sure your device connects to the correct signal.

 There are some high-priced handover systems you can purchase, and some android apps you can try – but it’s not actually necessary.
 All you need to do is open your device’s Wifi settings and select the signal via which you want to connect.